matloff/fastStat/README.md

 would also like to have an *interval estimate*, which gives a range of values.
-If say in in an election, the results of an opinion poll are reported as, "Candidate X has support of 62.1% of the voters, with a margin of 3.9%," it is saying,
+If say in in an election, the results of an opinion poll are reported as, "Candidate X has support of 62.1% of the voters, with a margin of error of 3.9%," it is saying,

 > a 95% confidence interval (ci) for X's support is (58.2%,66.0%).